 2-1-31, Yukinoshita, Kamakura-shi, Kanagawa, 248-8588

-No matter where you go in Kamakura, you are sure to find the local specialty “shirasu.”
-Shirasu is the name for small, young, white sardines, and Kamakura’s location close to the sea makes it the perfect spot to try them.
+No matter where you go in Kamakura, you are sure to find the local specialty, “shirasu.”
+Shirasu (whitebait) is the name for small, young, white sardines, and Kamakura’s location close to the sea makes it the perfect spot to try them.
 Don’t let these little guys fool you, they have a fantastic salty flavor and the texture is soft and fluffy, especially paired on top of white rice, called “shirasu-don.”

-Things to do in Kamakura in spring
+Things to do in Kamakura in Spring

-Take a stroll in the Cherry Blossoms at Dankazura Path
+Stroll Under Cherry Blossoms at Dankazura Path

 Spring in any city in Japan means you should definitely check out the cherry blossoms.
 One of the best places to do this isn’t a temple or shrine, but a simple walkway near Tsurugaoka Hachimangu Shrine.
 Walking south out of the temple, you will see a raised path lined with cherry blossom trees and a huge torii gate.
 Make sure to take a walk through here in the evening, as they light up the trees and the path becomes a magical and romantic night walking spot.

-Walk through the Bamboo Grove at Hokokuji Temple
+Find your inner Zen in the Bamboo Grove at Hokokuji Temple

 -